-Medication Assisted Treatment, broadly refers to the use of medication in treating addiction to a variety of substances: opioids (prescription analgesics and heroin), alcohol, cocaine, benzodiazepines, and marijuana.
-Consistent with Medicaid rules, MSHN's policy is that consumers should have a full-service array of treatment options available.
+Medication Assisted Treatment, -broadly refers to the use of medication in treating addiction to a variety of substances: opioids (prescription analgesics, fentanyl and heroin), alcohol, cocaine, benzodiazepines, and marijuana.
+Consistent with Medicaid rules, MSHN's policy is that individuals should have a full-service array of treatment options available.
 This should include MAT for all persons who have been determined medically and clinically eligible for MAT.
-Since not all individuals are appropriate for MAT (even when they may meet clinical criteria), MSHN expects providers to assess and stage every consumer to determine the consumer's readiness for change as a means of ensuring that the provision of MAT services will best meet the individual needs of the consumer.
-MAT providers must inform consumers of daily attendance requirements, mandatory counseling requirements, toxicology testing requirements and other program participation requirements outlined in this protocol document both at admission and throughout the course of treatment as applicable.
+Since not all individuals are appropriate for MAT-(even when they may meet clinical criteria), MSHN expects providers to assess and stage every client to determine the client's readiness for change as a means of ensuring that the provision of MAT services will best meet the individual needs of the client. -MAT pProviders offering MAT services must inform individuals of daily attendance requirements, mandatory counseling requirements, toxicology testing requirements and other program participation requirements outlined in this protocol document both at admission and throughout the course of treatment as applicable.

-Reviews to determine continued eligibility for methadone dosing and counseling services must occur at least every four months by the opioid treatment provider (OTP) physician during the first two years of service.
-This documentation should be included in the authorization request sent to MSHN as well as in the consumer's record.
+-Reviews to determine continued eligibility for methadone dosing and counseling services must occur at least every four months by the opioid treatment provider (OTP) physician during the first two years of service.
+This documentation should be included in the authorization request sent to MSHN as well as in the client's record.
 An assessment of the ability to pay for services and a determination for Medicaid coverage must be conducted monthly.